joaquinOnSoft/joaquinonsoft.github.io/_posts/2023-08-21-sending-an-sms-using-notifications-rest-api-with-postman.md

  - Click on `Save` button
  - Click on `Send` button

-The request, in our examples, looks like this:
+The response, in our examples, looks like this:

 ```JSON
 {